SEP-TU-e-2024/JudgeQueuer/README.md

 Go to the Virtual Networks page, and create a new Vnet with a name (which you should add to the 'AZURE_VNET_NAME' in the `.env` file).
 Most settings can be left at the default.
 If you do change the subnet name, make sure you change the corresponding 'AZURE_VNET_SUBNET_NAME' in `.env`.

 Furthermore, you need to import some settings that were used to create the VM Application on the Judge Runner side.
-This are filled into the `.env` file under `AZURE_VMAPP_...`, and you should use the same values as defined when creating the VM Application.
+These are filled into the `.env` file under `AZURE_VMAPP_...`, and you should use the same values as defined when creating the VM Application.

 Note that all values of the `.env` file filled in above are good for the current development setup.